p2p-ld/fastapi-activitypub/docs/index.md

 Ultralightweight ActivityPub server implementation with FastAPI and Pyoxigraph <3

-Lovingly adapted from some of the bones of [microblog.pub](https://docs.microblog.pub/)
+Lovingly adapted from some of the bones of [microblog.pub](https://docs.microblog.pub/).

+Making the first (that i'm aware of) AP implementation that actually is built on RDF instead of just faking it with RDBMS lol (no shade)

 (obvi just a stub rn)